 In traditional project management, phases happen in sequence and if you mess up the first phase (requirement gathering and documentation), every other phase will suffer.
-That’s why waterfall needs comprehensive documentation.
-But on agile project we expect things to change.
+That's why waterfall needs comprehensive documentation.
+But on an agile project, we expect things to change.

 Do you really want to spend your whole time updating the documentation?
 What matters the most is having a working product that real users can test.
 If you had to choose between fixing a bug and writing a report on it, fixing it is the best use of your time.

 This doesn't mean that you should forsake documentation.
 Developers fall into this trap often and write terse one-line user stories, which creates trouble for QA and maintainers because they can't figure out the proper user acceptance criteria.

 The perfect documentation should be "Just Barely Good Enough".
 Too much and it goes to waste or can't be trusted because it's out of sync with code; Too little and it's difficult to maintain and get new team members up to speed.

 When writing documentation, you should ask yourself what would you want to know if you joined the team tomorrow and document based on that.
 If you have trouble with documentation, grab a copy of Living Documentation by Cyrille Martraire.

 Customer collaboration over contract negotiation

 Contracts create a culture where change isn't an option.
 Agile creates a culture where change is expected.
 But how do you manage change?
 By collaborating with customers.

 Agile presupposes that you have unlimited access to your customers and that you can always sit down with them and talk.
 Developers are natural problem solvers but they need access to the customer so they can better understand what the real problem is.

 Contracts are useful, but they have a nasty side effect: people tend to care more about delivering the project within time and budget than fulfilling the real business goal.
 Further, when the team falls behind schedule, they are pressured to get things done which results in frustration, panic, and lower quality.